 See and Be Seen

-Dionne Grayman, a staff developer for Morningside Center, helps bring restorative practices and racial equity to NYC public schools - and writes about it on her blog, See and Be Seen.
+Dionne Grayman, Morningside's Director of Strategic Partnerships, brings restorative practices and racial equity to NYC public schools - and writes about it on her blog, See and Be Seen.

 Sometimes educators have to make hard decisions that put the needs of the many over the needs of one.
 Morningside Center staff developer and blogger Dionne Grayman tells about a wrenching choice she had to make.